amanda-purnhagen/Test-Automation-and-Quality-Assurance/README.md

 # Test-Automation-and-Quality-Assurance
 Demonstrates my ability to run tests on my code to ensure the highest quality software.
+This code is from a Maven project using JUnit 5.

 ## How can I ensure that my code, program, or software is functional and secure?
 I will ensure that all my future code, programs, and pieces of software are functional by thoroughly testing each functionality.
 I will do this by getting a thorough understanding of customer requirements and attempting to break the code with the help of equivalence partitioning and boundary values.
 To make sure the work is secure, I will maintain a security mindset throughout all my projects.
 Additionally, I will implement strict limits for data input and stay up to date with cyber security news.